 Use on avocado slices, for potato salad, on bean salads, as a mayonnaise, ….

 Make a horseradish mayo by adding horseradish to this recipe for Eggless Mayonnaise.

 Mix 200ml cream with a heaped tspn horseradish, 2 Tblspn extra virgin olive oil and 1 Tblspn cider vinegar.
 Season it with salt and pepper.
 Chopped chives can also be added.

-Or use This Recipe Using Sour Cream (No Oil)
+Recipe Using Sour Cream (No Oil)

 Grate 250g fresh horseradish root coarsely and mix with 100ml light sour cream, 1-2 teaspoons caster sugar, sea salt to taste and white vinegar to taste.
 The sauce should be thick, piquant and slightly sweet.
 It can be stored in a screw-top jar in the refrigerator for up to 1 week.

 All of these dressings can be drizzled over mesclun as a salad, or used as a dip for crispy chips or fried onion rings with capers.
 As a dressing, it is also good with bowl salads, and also salads based on couscous or burghul.
 Use in place of mayonnaise in salads.
 Or use on avocado slices, in potato salads, in bean salads …. your options are only limited by your imagination.